chrismainey/bnssg-quarto/README.md

     template files to be downloaded into, and press Enter.
 Files should then download.

-7. Go to the location of your new folder, open `MyQuartoTest.qmd` in R and that’s your template ready to go!
+7. Go to the location of your new folder, open `[DirectoryName].qmd` in R and that’s your template ready to go!
 You might need to run `install.packages` first on a few packages if they’ve not been installed before.